ccdcoe/CDMCS/Arkime/package_setup/README.md

 ## Adding JA4+ support

-JA3 is a TLS fingerprinting technique that has become an industry standard.
+JA3 (and JA4) is a TLS fingerprinting technique that has become an industry standard.
 It is essentially a MD5 hash of TLS client or server HELLO packet.
 I.e., before TLS client and server can actually establish encrypted communications, they need to exchange cyper suites in order to agree on common encryption algorithms that both sides support.
 This is a sequence of numbers, and JA3 is basically just a hash of that sequence.

 Since 2023, Google Chrome started randomizing the order in which extensions are issued.
 This is called [TLS ClientHello Extension Permutation](https://www.stamus-networks.com/blog/ja3-fingerprints-fade-browsers-embrace-tls-extension-randomization), and it effectively killed JA3 fingerprinting.
 Sequence of these numbers is now random and thus produces a different hash every time.